-Here is a look at some of the trends which could take place during the next few years and how biometric authentication technology will impact mobile banking in particular.
+Here is a look at some of the trends in UK which could take place during the next few years and how biometric authentication technology will impact mobile banking in particular.

 - Other modalities like voice, heartbeat and facial recognition can be used as a part of the enhanced security process for a new and better user experience (UX).

 - PINs, passwords and touch ID will no longer suffice.
 Many institutions are considering various combinations to make it difficult for hackers to penetrate a firewall and gain access to personal information.
 Two or three factor authentication processes is under consideration.
 However,- it will be a while before current manual login processes will be phased out completely.

 These have to be encrypted end to end and information with regard to authentication keys cannot be saved or stored on the server or the device in use.
 Overall system security related to logins will depend on how secure a device is.

 Surveys done after the implementation of biometrics for mobile banking has garnered positive reviews from customers.

 Decreased login issues:

 By getting rid of frustration related to remembering passwords and the easy use of mobile banking apps, 86% of users are positively inclined towards biometrics.

 Over 20% of customers check their accounts and make payments with biometrics enabled on their accounts.